cztomsik/graffiti/README.md

 </div>
 <br>

+## Status
+Please note that we are still finishing major rewrite which started almost 2 months ago (yeah, I know but it was really needed) so some features which has been there originally are now missing, and docs are off (a lot).
+That said, we've also gained some other cool features along the way (text-align, images, shadow).
+As with other hobby projects, there are no ETAs, but it's very close now.
+Follow me on my [twitter](https://twitter.com/cztomsik) to get notified :-)

 ## Why it's interesting
 - quick to setup, apart from rust & few libs, it should be just one `npm install` away
 - can be combined with most of the libraries you already know (react, mobx, lodash, ...)